kubernetes/kubernetes/docs/admin/authorization.md

   - `--authorization-mode=AlwaysDeny`
   - `--authorization-mode=AlwaysAllow`
   - `--authorization-mode=ABAC`
+  - `--authorization-mode=Webhook`

 `AlwaysDeny` blocks all requests (used in tests).
 `AlwaysAllow` allows all requests; use if you don't need authorization.
 `ABAC` allows for user-configured authorization policy.
 ABAC stands for Attribute-Based Access Control.
+`Webhook` allows for authorization to be driven by a remote service using REST.

 ## ABAC Mode